pmoschos/PythonScripts/10.generate_qrcode/README.md

 ## :page_facing_up: License ![License](https://img.shields.io/badge/license-MIT-green)
 This project is licensed under the [MIT License](LICENSE).

-## :information_source: Additional Information
-For more information or to report bugs, please open an issue in this repository.

 🔗 *Note: This is a Python script and requires a Python interpreter to run.*